DeepBlue-dot/Kotlin/README.md

-Here’s a sample `README.md` file tailored for your Kotlin project repository.
-It provides an overview of the project, setup instructions, and usage guidelines to help you get started with learning Kotlin and working on projects.

----

 # My Kotlin Project

 Welcome to the **My Kotlin Project** repository!
 This project is a personal repository for learning Kotlin and developing various Kotlin-based applications.
 Feel free to explore, contribute, and use this as a resource for your Kotlin learning journey.